-Apple has said it is looking at ways to adapt specific behaviours, for example, drag and drop, so that they can be translated to the other OS.
+Apple has said it is looking at ways to adopt specific behaviours, for example, drag and drop, so that they can be translated to the other OS.
 In 2018 Apple ported across some of its own apps from iOS to Mac, and revealed that it was working on ways to make the transition between the two OSes smoother.

 The plans to make it easier to port an app from iOS to the Mac was no big surprise.
 Back in January 2018 a report on Axios (by Ina Fried previously of Re/code and All Things Digital) claimed that you will be able to run iPad apps on macOS 10.14 when it launched in the autumn, as part of a secret Apple project.

-Apple has clearly decided that it would be a mistake to try and prepare to launch such a feature in 2018, but the rumoured project to combine iPhone, iPad and Mac apps was real.
+Apple clearly decided that it would be a mistake to try and prepare to launch such a feature in 2018, but the rumoured project to combine iPhone, iPad and Mac apps was real.

-Bloomberg also wrote that Apple planed to combine iPhone, iPad and Mac apps as part of a secret project called ‘Marzipan’.
+Bloomberg also wrote that Apple planned to combine iPhone, iPad and Mac apps as part of a secret project called ‘Marzipan’.
 According to Bloomberg's sources in a January 2018 report: "Developers will be able to design a single application that works with a touchscreen or mouse and trackpad depending on whether it's running on the iPhone and iPad operating system or on Mac."

 Picture shows some of the iOS apps Apple bought to macOS in Mojave

 By unifying the app development it was hoped that third-party Mac apps would be updated more frequently.
-Currently most development funding goes to iOS apps.
+Currently, most development funding goes to iOS apps.

 According to Bloomberg: “Apple plans to change that by giving people a way to use a single set of apps that work equally well across its family of devices: iPhones, iPads and Macs.”

-So, what’s this mean?
+So, what’s this all mean?
 You won’t be able to run iOS on your Mac, or MacOS on your iPhone or iPad, but you should be able to run most of the apps you use on each device - as long as the developer ports them over.
-The process of porting apps across should be simplified, so developers will hopefully be willing to do so.
+The process of porting apps should be simplified, so developers will hopefully be willing to do so.

 But no merger of iOS and macOS...